 Increasing open hours at locations above base levels or adding options like Sunday hours could be considered if locally funded.
-GRRL would need to create a new process and the city would need to agree to provide ongoing funding for at least a five-year period.
+GRRL and the city would need to agree to provide ongoing funding for at least a five-year period.
 Expanded open hour services using this option would be dependent on continuation of local funding.